Risk Factors Dashboard

 The current development cycle for our software and systems products varies and has become increasingly complex due to the sophistication and the addressing of our customers' needs.
 The development timetable to commercial release and availability to our customers is uncertain, and the introduction of new products or product enhancements may shorten the life cycle of our existing products, or replace sales of some of our current products, thereby offsetting the benefit of even a successful product introduction, and may cause customers to defer purchasing our existing products in anticipation of the new products.
 This could harm our operating results by decreasing sales of our software and systems products, or increasing our inventory levels of older systems products and exposing us to greater risk of product obsolescence.
 We have also experienced, and may in the future experience, delays in developing and releasing new software and systems products and related product enhancements.
 This has led to, and may in the future lead to, delayed sales, increased expenses and lower quarterly revenue than anticipated.
 Also, in the development of our systems products, we have experienced delays in the prototyping, which in turn has led to delays in product introductions.
 In addition, complexity and difficulties in managing product transitions at the end-of-life stage of a product can create excess inventory of components associated with the outgoing product that can lead to increased expenses.
 Any or all of the above problems could materially harm our business and results of operations.

-We expect to derive a significant portion of our net revenues from the sale of our cloud, software and hardware application security and delivery product lines in the future.
+We expect to derive a significant portion of our net revenues from the sale of our cloud, software and hardware application delivery and security product lines in the future.
 Implementation of our strategy depends upon these products being able to solve critical network availability, performance and security problems for our customers.
 If our products are unable to solve these problems for our customers or if we are unable to sustain the high levels of innovation in product feature sets needed to maintain leadership in what will continue to be a competitive market environment, our business and results of operations will be harmed.

 We operate in an industry of evolving standards and rapid technological advancements.
 If our competitors are able to develop and implement compelling technological innovations or features into their product offerings or services more rapidly or successfully than we do in the future, our ability to compete effectively may be impacted which could negatively impact our business and results of operations.
-If our competitors are able to develop and implement compelling technological innovations or features into their product offerings or services more rapidly or successfully than us in the future, our ability to compete effectively may be impacted which could negatively impact our business and results of operations.

 Issues related to the development and use of artificial intelligence ("AI") could give rise to legal and/or regulatory action, damage our reputation or otherwise materially harm our business